Raghavvram/finance-and-stock-market/Stock_Market_Terms_2.md

-Of course!
-Here are more stock market-related terms explained in layman's terms:

 ### Stock Market Terms (Continued)
 - **Panic Selling**: Widespread sell-off of stocks or an entire market due to fear or overreaction rather than reasoned analysis.
 Stock exchanges may temporarily halt trading to break the cycle of fear.
 - **Shorting**: An investment strategy that bets on the decline of a stock's price.
 The investor borrows shares, sells them, and hopes to buy them back at a lower price.